mddanishyusuf/dailyhack/README.md

 ## 📖 About DailyHack

 DailyHack is just an Idea about sharing the **hack/tricks/shortcuts** we use in our daily life to develop and fix the things quick and smart way.
-So, it's a community of the makers and geeks around the word.
-So, anyone can share there methods with the others makers and developers.
+So, it's a community of the makers and geeks around the world.
+So, anyone can share their methods with the other makers and developers.

 <br/>

 ## ✍ How to add tricks

 So, we are using the [GitHub Issue System](https://github.com/mddanishyusuf/dailyhack/issues) as a CMS.
-So, it's eassy to add your tricks.
-Just create an issues and write your hack into editor and submit.
+So, it's easy to add your tricks.
+Just create an issue and write your hack into an editor and submit.
 After you submit the author/editors will set the tags to your issues and it will show [on the website](https://dailyhack.xyz/).

 <br/>

 ## 🤝 How to Contribute

-Adding tricks is a big contribution to the open source community.
+Adding tricks is a big contribution to the open-source community.
 So, the website is Open Source and code in this repository.
-So, you can do whatever you seems that it should be improvise and need to be changed.
+So, you can do whatever you seem that it should be improvised and need to be changed.

 [List of Contributors](https://dailyhack.xyz/contributors)